naturalblaze/lab-setup-ubuntu-kvm/tf-workspaces/microk8s_vm/MicroK8S_VM.md

 I have all the needed configuration files setup in the Github repository and there are default values set for all the required variables so if you do not want or need to change any of the defaults you can easily just clone the repo down and deploy the initial environment.
 I will walk through what all the different files are doing later in the wiki.

+> :bulb: **Note:** I would recommend at least adding a few GB of disk space with the `disk_size` variable as the default Ubuntu cloud image has a very small filesystem.

 * Clone [lab-setup-ubuntu-kvm](https://github.com/naturalblaze/lab-setup-ubuntu-kvm) code from GitHub

 ```bash